-Marquis de Sade is known as the father of eroticism.
+Marquis de Sade is known as the father of written eroticism.
 What many don't know is that the nobleman's life was more sadistic than his work.

 In the age of 50 Shades of Grey and millennial "hookup culture," it's become more and more common to hear conversations about sexual proclivities, orientations and preferences.

-Think of it as a 18th-century version of 50 Shades of Grey, only if 50 Shades of Grey didn't hold anything back– which, I can assure you it did, after reading just three pages of de Sade's 'Philosophy in the Bedroom.'
+Think of it as a 18th-century version of 50 Shades of Grey, only if 50 Shades of Grey didn't hold anything back-- which, I can assure you it did, after reading just three pages of de Sade's 'Philosophy in the Bedroom.'
 In comparison, 50 Shades of Grey might as well be a children's book.
 After all, the man is literally the inspiration behind the idea of sadism.

-However, despite moving in with the Montreuil family in Paris, Marquis de Sade kept a secret apartment.
-It was there that de Sade began testing the limits of human sexuality.
+The Marquis de Sade moved in with his new bride and her family in Paris, but he kept a secret apartment.
+It was there that de Sade began to test the limits of human sexuality.

 Within the year, numerous bordellos around Paris had been warned about de Sade and were instructed not to let him take girls back to his private apartment.

-Though he continuously met with and allegedly abused prostitutes in the years between, it wasn't until 1768 that the marquis committed his next vicious act.
+Though he continuously met with and allegedly abused prostitutes in the years between, it wasn't until 1768 that the Marquis committed his next vicious act.

-After all, ‘Justine’ is the story of a woman who takes her life into her own hands, exploring her sexuality and traveling the world experimenting with it.
-In ‘Philosophy in the Bedroom,’ two of the characters are women, seemingly free to make their own choices while the male figures are unyielding.
+In Justine the young woman explores her sexuality and eventually travels the world experimenting with it.
+In Philosophy in the Bedroom, two of the characters are women and are apparently free to make their own choices while the male figures are unyielding in those decisions.

 However, not even de Sade's biggest admirers can claim him a hero.
 There's no doubt that his works were inspired by his life, and that the numerous orgies and encounters with prostitutes that he had were anything less than sexually deviant and borderline abusive.
 Critics for centuries have agreed that the writings are that of a deviant man, obsessed with sexual sadism and cruelty.